mhd0528/DOS-perfectSquare/README.md

   4. The list of numbers is not printed in sorted

 4.bonus part
-  bonus part is for multiple machines.
+  Codes in bonusproj1/ is for multiple machines.